|Why Natural Rubber and how is it manufactured?|

 Cotton grown in industrialized countries is saturated with pesticides and herbicides and absorbs all the chemicals that modern fertilizers deposit in the soil.
 Machine picked, it is full of impurities, oil. leaves and dirt.

-The cotton used in our bedding is cultivated and hand picked in the traditional co-operative manner that has been followed for centuries in the Acete and Chincha valleys high in the Peruvian Andes.
+The organic cotton used in our bedding is cultivated and hand picked in the traditional co-operative manner.
 It is grown organically without the use of synthetic pesticides, herbicides or defoliants to fertilize the crop, control plant growth or fight pests.
 No synthetic chemicals are used to strip the leaves in preparation for the harvest or during the manufacturing process.
-Hand picking ensures that it is the cleanest, purest most resilient cotton fibre available.
+Hand picking ensures that it is the cleanest, purest most resilient cotton fiber available.

-Europe's oldest and most prestigious certification agency KRAV of Sweden has certified our organic cotton.
+Global Organic Textile Standard (GOTS) has certified our organic cotton.
 Their stamp of approval is not only a guarantee of organic standards, but also that social rights are observed in the production of our cotton.
 All the cotton used in our batting, filling and fabrics is this clean, pure, organic product.
-It is woven to very high standards into the finest, softest fabrics in Germany and Switzerland.
+It is woven to very high standards into the finest, softest fabrics.